128 East Exchange, Ft. Worth

 The exhibit features four well-known, influential Texas icons whose involvement in the Republic of Texas was instrumental in Texas gaining its independence from Mexico.
 The artifacts belong to and assicatiated with these gentlemen, circa 1830 - 1850, can only be seen at the Texas Cowboy Hall of Fame.

 The Sterquell Wagon Collection, world's largest collection of lifestyle wagons, was acquired from U.C.
-(Sterk) and Berry Sterquell in Amarillo, Texas.
+(Sterk) and Betty Sterquell in Amarillo, Texas.
 Mr. Sterquell began collecting and restoring wagons in the 1960s.
 The collection was on public exhibit for a time in Amarillo, was part of a revitalization effort for the downtown cental district, and was sponsored by the Panhandle Plains Historical Society.
 The Strequell Wagon Collection features over 60 wagons, buggies and sleighs.